In the Courts

 Other Newsworthy Matters

 - President Obama’s 2014 fiscal year Budget makes clear that his administration, through the Department of Labor, intends to continue its crack down on employers who are misclassifying employees as independent contractors.
 The budget includes $14 million to combat misclassification, including $10 million for grants to States to identify misclassification and recover unpaid taxes and $4 million for personnel at the Wage and Hour Division to investigate misclassification.
-See prior blog post dated April 10, 2013 entitled, “The 2014 Budget and Independent Contractor Misclassification: ‘Preventing and Detecting Misclassification of Employees as Independent Contractors’ Remains a Funding Highlight in President Obama’s Newest Budget.”
+See my prior blog post dated April 10, 2013 entitled, “The 2014 Budget and Independent Contractor Misclassification: ‘Preventing and Detecting Misclassification of Employees as Independent Contractors’ Remains a Funding Highlight in President Obama’s Newest Budget.”